 There are no rules or regulations on what the beneficiary must use the payout for.
 Traditionally final expense life insurance will pay for funerals.
 However, there are a lot of other items that come up that beneficiaries commonly use the distribution for.

-Most clients find the flexibility of burial insurance to be positive.
+Seniors find the flexibility of burial insurance to be a great benefit.

 - Funeral Arrangements